Cubevoid/team-project-19-toronto-police-services-board/README.md

 ## Description

 We are building a website with a backend for the Toronto Police Services Board to allow administrators to record meeting information/minutes and display the information and agendas of these meetings to the general public.
 The website will help make Board meetings more accessible to the general public in Toronto interested in being engaged with oversight of the Toronto Police Service Users: Board Administrator / Board Members.
-The website will also allow for more straightforward modification and recording of information directly related to tpsb meetings, to assist board admisistrators.
+The website will also allow for more straightforward modification and recording of information directly related to tpsb meetings, to assist board administrators.

 Currently the partner is using a 300-page long PDF to record this information and modifying it using Joomla CMS.
 This process is labour intensive and not very accessible to the public.
 The product will allow for all the information to be displayed clearly and for administrators to update and add to the information easily.